-The Group reports our sustainability performance to Wharf REIC's Sustainability Steering Committee and meets regularly with other teams of Wharf REIC at Cross-Business Units Sustainability Group meetings to foster exchange of best ESG practices.
+The Group regularly reports our ESG performance to Wharf REIC's Sustainability Steering Committee.
+We actively participate in Cross-Business Units Sustainability Group meetings, where we collaborate with other teams of Wharf REIC to share and learn from best ESG practices.
 The Board oversees all ESG issues arising from the business activities of the Group and has delegated responsibilities to the management team to manage and integrate ESG practices into daily operations.